 The current compensation package for our executive officers consists of base salary and annual incentive compensation.
-This compensation structure was developed in order to provide each executive officer with a competitive salary, while emphasizing an incentive compensation element that is tied to the achievement of corporate goals and strategic initiatives as well as individual performance.
+This compensation structure was developed to provide each executive officer with a competitive salary, while emphasizing an incentive compensation element that is tied to the achievement of corporate goals and strategic initiatives as well as individual performance.
 We have no employment agreements with our executive officers.
 We believe that the following elements of compensation are appropriate in light of our performance, industry, current challenges and environment.

 Base Salary.
 Base salaries for our executive officers are established based on individual qualifications and job responsibilities while taking into account compensation levels at similarly situated companies for similar positions.
 Base salaries of the executive officers are reviewed annually during the performance appraisal process with adjustments made based on market information, internal review of the executive officer's compensation in relation to other officers, individual performance of the executive officer and corporate performance.
 Salary levels are also considered upon a promotion or other change in job responsibility.
 Salary adjustment recommendations are based on our overall performance and an analysis of compensation levels necessary to maintain and attract quality personnel.
-While the Compensation Committee sets the base salary for the Chief Executive Officer, the base salaries for all other executive officers are established and reviewed by the Chief Executive Officer.
-In 2009, Mr. Erbey received no base salary increase.
+While the Compensation Committee sets the base salary for the Executive Chairman and Chief Executive Officer, the base salaries for all other executive officers are established and reviewed by the Executive Chairman.
+In 2010, Mr. Erbey received no base salary increase.
 Messrs.
-Faris, Gunter, Koches and Delgado also did not receive base salary increases in 2009.
+Faris, Koches and Delgado also did not receive base salary increases in 2010.
+Messrs.
+Anderson and Van Vlack each received promotions in 2010 which resulted in an increase in their base salary compensation.

 Annual Incentive Compensation.
 Ocwen's primary incentive compensation plan for executives is the 2007 Equity Incentive Plan which was approved by our shareholders.
 Pursuant to the plan, a participant can earn cash, restricted stock and stock option awards as determined by the Compensation Committee.
+Awards under the plan for 2010 were in the form of cash.
 The plan provides the Compensation Committee and our management with the authority to establish incentive award guidelines which are further discussed below.

 Each executive officer has a targeted annual incentive award that is expressed as a percentage of total target compensation.
-At the executive level in 2009, 50% to 65% of total target compensation was payable only upon achievement of certain minimum Company and individual performance levels.
+At the executive level in 2010, 50% to 65% of total target compensation was payable only upon achievement of certain minimum Company and individual performance levels.
 The appropriate targeted percentage is determined from benchmarking results and varies depending on the nature and scope of each executive officer's responsibilities.
-The table below reflects the percentage of each executive officer's target total compensation that was allocated to each of base salary and incentive compensation in 2009 and each executive officer's actual total compensation that was allocated to each of base salary and incentive compensation in 2009:
+The table below reflects the percentage of each executive officer's target total compensation that was allocated to each of base salary and incentive compensation in 2010 and each executive officer's actual total compensation that was allocated to each of base salary and incentive compensation in 2010:

-Name Base Salary % of Target Total Compensation in 2009 Incentive Compensation % of Target Total Compensation in 2009 Base Salary % of Actual Total Compensation in 2009 Incentive Compensation % of Actual Total Compensation in 2009
+Base Salary % of Target Total Compensation Incentive Compensation % of Actual Total Compensation

+Name in 2010 in 2010 in 2010 in 2010

-William C. Erbey 35% 65% 28% 72%
+William C. Erbey 35% 65% 27% 73%

-David J. Gunter 40% 60% 34% 66%

-Ronald M. Faris 40% 60% 33% 67%
+Ronald M. Faris 40% 60% 38% 62%

+John P. Van Vlack 50% 50% 41% 59%

-Paul A. Koches 45% 55% 39% 61%
+Paul A. Koches 45% 55% 43% 56%

+Scott W. Anderson 50% 50% 45% 55%

-Richard Delgado 50% 50% 45% 55%
+Richard Delgado 50% 50% 43% 57%

-William B. Shepro 40% 60% 29% 71%
+David J. Gunter 40% 60% 100% 0%